 There is evidence from implementation of gender quotas in politics that after two "generations", the image of women leaders was so normalized that gender quotas were no longer necessary which may suggest that they could work as a foundation for short term corrective measures.
+Take advantage of a work as a foundation for short term corrective measures.
 Take advantage of older women's leadership: the focus is often on developing and empowering young women, neglecting the needs and ambitions of older women.
 This works both ways -- younger women need to see older women in leadership positions to serve as role models, so attention is needed across age ranges.
 These more concrete steps are needed in addition to an overall shift of how we view women in the workplace.